 In general, the characteristics of these populations either prevent them from driving or make it challenging or burdensome, thereby making transit and carpooling their most viable transportation options.
-Analyzing these populations will allow the region to focus on the most at-risk areas to serve with future transit projects and funding.
+Analyzing these

 The five types of limitations preventing one from driving are: (1) physical limitations, (2) financial limitations, (3) legal limitations, (4) self-imposed limitations, and (5) socioeconomic limitations.
 Physical limitations may include permanent disabilities due to blindness, age, paralysis, or developmental disabilities and temporary disabilities such as acute illnesses and head injuries.
 Financial limitations include those persons unable to purchase or rent their own vehicle.
 Legal limitations generally refer to persons who are too young to drive (generally under age 16).
 Self-imposed limitations refer to people who choose not to own or drive a vehicle (some or all the time) for reasons other than those listed in the first three categories.
 Finally, socioeconomic limitations encompass and acknowledge social justice and historically disadvantaged communities.
 Parts of the HSTP region contain such populations as racial minorities, who have experienced the intergenerational effects of past discriminatory laws that have affected these groups' access to transportation.
 Therefore, minority populations are also included in these transportation-limited populations to serve as an equity lens.